prajwalgaire617/reconcilation-engine/README.md

 The auto-provisioning assigns a default Group (name can be parameterized) from which django permissions are calculated (with UserRole - Role - RoleRight contributed from InteractiveUser).
 Note: if not existing, the default group is created at startup.

+### Language Support for Role Labels
+If the user has a language different from the system default and a translation is available in alt_language, the role name is returned in that language.
+Otherwise, it falls back to the default name.
+This ensures localized role labels are shown based on the user's language preferences.

 ### Mutations & Signals
 The OpenIMISMutation class of this module provides the template code for all openIMIS mutations.
 Based on "async_mutations" it detaches (or not)